 Best Ammo for Smith and Wesson M&P 9mm Shield

-I was eager to discover the best ammo for the Smith and Wesson M&P 9mm Shield because this is the compact pistol I most often use as my concealed carry gun.
+I was eager to discover the best ammo for the Smith and Wesson M&P 9mm Shield because it is the compact pistol I use most often as my concealed carry gun.

-I tested many brands and loads at the range, and below is the ammo I have loaded in my Smith & Wesson EDC (Everyday Carry).
+I tested many brands and loads at the range.
+Below is the ammo I am confident loading in my Smith & Wesson Everyday Carry (EDC).

 I've also ranked the best target 9mm rounds based on price and ballistics.